Using FDG-PET/CT to Assess Response of Bone-Dominant Metastatic Breast Cancer, FEATURE Study

 III.
 Evaluate automated image analysis of FDG-PET/CT by AutoPERCIST.

-VI.
-Evaluate the relationship between changes in ctDNA and metabolic response as assessed by FDG-PET/CT and to test the combined ability of FDG-PET/CT and ctDNA at 4 and 12 weeks after the start of new systemic therapy to predict PFS and tSRE.
+V. Evaluate the relationship between changes in ctDNA and metabolic response as assessed by FDG-PET/CT and to test the combined.

 After completion of study, patients are followed up periodically for up to 3 years after study registration.